RokuX9/RokuX9/README.md

 # Hi, I'm Dean 👋

 Full-stack developer and technical support engineer based in Montreal, Canada.
-I build responsive web applications, real-time communication tools, and interactive 3D spatial experiences.

-I focus on clean architectural design, low-latency protocols, and deploying reliable containerized infrastructure.
+I focus on clean architectural design, low-latency protocols, deploying reliable containerized infrastructure, and solve a variety of issues.
 Outside of software, I'm usually out snowboarding, rock climbing, or experimenting with game mechanics and hardware.

 ---